Emanuel Church - Loganville, PA

 Statement of Beliefs

-Emanuel Church is a United Methodist congregation, and as such is part of an 11-million-strong global church that opens hearts, opens doors and opens minds through active engagement with our world.
+Emanuel Church is a United Methodist congregation, and as such is part of a 6-million-strong global church that opens hearts, opens doors and opens minds through active engagement with our world.

 John Wesley and the early Methodists placed primary emphasis on Christian living, on putting faith and love into action.
 This emphasis on what Wesley referred to as "practical divinity" has continued to be a hallmark of United Methodism today.